TBooker/TBooker.github.io/research.md

 ## Current Projects

+### Incorporating linkage into genome scans

+Fill in later...

 ### Global adaptation in structured populations

-I am currently working on a project looking at how global adaptation affects out ability to detect selecton using genome scans.
-In particular, we are asking whether recurrent positive selection generates *Fst* outliers in genome scans aimed at identifying local adaptation.
-So far we have found that, yes, global adaptation can indeed influence genomes scans.
+In this project, we asked whether recurrent positive selection generates *Fst* outliers in genome scans aimed at identifying local adaptation.
+We have found that, yes, global adaptation can indeed influence genomes scans and that under rates of adaptation that are consistant with published values, such outliers may be a feature of the genomic landscape of *Fst*.
 The plot below shows an *Fst* Manhattan plot for a parapatric population pair.

 ![](/img/combined_3panelColours.gif "Global adaptation in structured populations")